-The Master of Science degree requires a total of 30 semester hours of graduate work in the mathematics and statistics.
-Each student must select one of the following plans:
+The Master of Science degree requires a total of 30-33 semester hours of graduate work in mathematics and statistics.
+With the permission of the graduate coordinator and the chair, the coursework may include up to six hours of graduate courses from outside the department.
+To fulfill part of these requirements each student must select one of the following plans:

 Each student must complete two semester hours of seminar (MAT 595) and four semester hours of thesis (MAT 599).
 Each student must present a thesis, acceptable to his/her thesis committee, prior to graduation.
 The student will report orally on the thesis to a general audience during the final semester before graduation.
 The thesis defense will be followed by an oral examination on the student’s course work.
 The student must successfully complete a written comprehensive examination administered during the semester the student plans to graduate.

 Each student must complete two semester hours of seminar (MAT 595) and a one-semester hour research project (MAT 596) or internship (MAT 598).
 The student must successfully complete a written comprehensive examination administered during the semester the student plans to graduate.

 - MAT 515 - Introduction to Complex Variables Credits: (3)

 - MAT 531 - Linear Algebra Credits: (3)